ON THIS PAGE: You will learn about the different treatments doctors use for people with this type of cancer. Use the menu to see other pages.

-For patients with epidemic Kaposi sarcoma, highly active antiviral treatment (HAART) for HIV/AIDS is usually used before any other treatment options to treat the tumor and reduce the patient’s symptoms.
-HAART may be given alone or in combination with chemotherapy (see below), depending on the spread of the disease and the patient’s symptoms.
+For patients with epidemic Kaposi sarcoma, antiretroviral treatment (ART) for HIV/AIDS is usually used before any other treatment options to treat the tumor and reduce the patient’s symptoms.
+ART may be given alone or in combination with chemotherapy (see below), depending on the spread of the disease and the patient’s symptoms.

-Rarely, HARRT can make the preexisting infections and the Kaposi sarcoma worse.
-This reaction is called "immune reconstitution inflammatory syndrome" (IRIS).
-If symptoms get worse in the initial weeks after starting HARRT, talk with your doctor.
+Rarely, ART can make preexisting infections and the Kaposi sarcoma worse.
+This reaction is called immune reconstitution inflammatory syndrome (IRIS).
+If symptoms get worse in the first few weeks after starting ART, talk with your doctor.

-Surgery is the removal of the tumor and surrounding tissue (called a margin) during an operation.
-Surgery may be performed by a surgical oncologist, a doctor who specializes in treating cancer using surgery.
+Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
+Surgery may be performed by a surgical oncologist.
+A surgical oncologist is a doctor who specializes in treating cancer using surgery.
 Surgery is most useful when the lesions are located in a single area or a few specific areas.
-Two types of surgical procedures used for Kaposi sarcoma are:
+The 2 types of surgical procedures used for Kaposi sarcoma are:

-Curettage and electrodesiccation.
-During this procedure, the cancer is removed with a curette, a sharp, spoon-shaped instrument.
-The area can then be treated with electrodesiccation, which uses an electric current to control bleeding and destroy any remaining cancer cells.
+Curettage and electrodessication.
+During this procedure, the cancer is removed with a sharp, spoon-shaped instrument called a curette.
+The area can then be treated with electrodessication, which uses an electric current to control bleeding and destroy any remaining cancer cells.
 Many patients have a flat, pale scar from this procedure.

 Cryosurgery.
-Cryosurgery (also called cryotherapy or cryoablation) uses liquid nitrogen to freeze and destroy cells.
-The skin will later blister and slough off (shed off).
+Cryosurgery, which is also called cryotherapy or cryoablation, uses liquid nitrogen to freeze and destroy cells.
+The skin will later blister and fall away.
 This procedure will sometimes leave a pale scar.
-More than one freezing may be needed.
+More than 1 freezing may be needed.

 During photodynamic therapy, a light-sensitive substance is injected into the lesion.
 This substance remains in the cancerous cells longer than the healthy cells.
 A laser is then directed at the lesion to destroy the cancerous cells that have absorbed the light-sensitive substance.

 Treatment may cause a rash, dry or red skin, or it may change the color of the skin.
 Other side effects from radiation therapy may include fatigue, upset stomach, and loose bowel movements.
 Most side effects go away soon after treatment is finished.
-Learn more about radiation therapy.
+Learn more about the basics of radiation therapy.

-A patient may receive one drug at a time or combinations of different drugs at the same time.
-Commonly used drugs for epidemic Kaposi sarcoma are liposomal doxorubicin (Doxil, Rubex), paclitaxel (Taxol), and vinorelebine (Navelbine).
+A patient may receive 1 drug at a time or combinations of different drugs given at the same time.
+Common drugs used for epidemic Kaposi sarcoma include liposomal doxorubicin (Doxil), paclitaxel (Taxol), and vinorelbine (Alocrest, Navelbine).

-The side effects of chemotherapy depend on the individual and the dose used, but they may include nausea and vomiting, hair loss, loss of appetite, diarrhea, fatigue, low blood count, bleeding or bruising after minor cuts or injuries, numbness and tingling in the hands or feet, headaches, and darkening of the skin and fingernails.
-These side effects usually go away once treatment is finished.
+The side effects of chemotherapy depend on the specific drug and the dose used, but they may include nausea and vomiting, hair loss, loss of appetite, diarrhea, fatigue, low blood count, bleeding or bruising after minor cuts or injuries, numbness and tingling in the hands or feet, headaches, and darkening of the skin and fingernails.
+These side effects usually go away after treatment is finished.

-Immunotherapy (also called biologic therapy) is designed to boost the body’s natural defenses to fight cancer.
+Immunotherapy, also called biologic therapy, is designed to boost the body’s natural defenses to fight cancer.
 It uses materials made either by the body or in a laboratory to improve, target, or restore immune system function.
-Sometimes, Kaposi sarcoma responds well to alpha-interferon (Roferon-A [2a], Intron A [2b], Alferon [2a]), which appears to work by changing proteins on the surface of the cancer cells and by slowing their growth.
+Sometimes, Kaposi sarcoma responds well to alpha-interferon (Roferon-A, Intron A, Alferon), which appears to work by changing proteins on the surface of the cancer cells and by slowing their growth.
 The most common side effects of immunotherapy are a decreased white blood cell count and flu-like symptoms.
-Learn more about immunotherapy.

 Getting care for symptoms and side effects